BenRaz123/site/blog/website_process.md

 ## Putting it all done

 To summarize, I basically created a crappy SSG with `python` and `pandoc`.
-If anyone for any reason wants to see it, it will be on my GitHub at one point.
+If anyone for any reason wants to see it, the site is contained in two repositories, [this one](https://github.com/benraz123/site) for the source and [this one](https://github.com/benraz123/benraz123.github.io) for the build.
 The script is _somewhat_ usable for other website but there are still a bunch of hard-coded values and it's probably super un-idiomatic.